sofianedjerbi/SolutionsArchitectAssociateNotes/docs/CloudFront.md

 ## Unicast vs Anycast

 **Unicast:** Traditional IP association.
-**Anycast:** Two servers with the same IP, user will be sent to the closest one.
+**Anycast:** Two or more servers with the same IP, user will be sent to the closest one.

 ## Global Accelerator Precisions